siipale/Todo-app/README.md

 ## About

-This is very simple web-application just to get better understanding how to utilize Laravel framework
+This very simple web-application helps to organize daily tasks and keep up with the workflow.

 ## Upcoming features